pavanadithyachaganti/self-governing-sql-agent/README.md

 An agent that turns natural language questions into safe, auditable queries over operational data.
 Framework-free, with SQL guardrails and human-in-the-loop review for anything destructive or ambiguous.

-> **Status: Week 2.** The multi-step orchestrator, guardrail safety layer, human-in-the-loop review, and per-step trace are working end to end on top of the Week 1 dataset and memory.
-See [Roadmap](#roadmap).
+> **Status: ** The multi-step orchestrator, guardrail safety layer, human-in-the-loop review, and per-step trace are working end to end on top of the dataset and memory.

 ## What this is